gwu-libraries/sfm-ui/docs/collections.rst

 Twitter search
 ---------------

-Collects tweets from the previous week that match search queries using the `Twitter Search API <https://dev.twitter.com/rest/public/search>`_, similar to a regular search made on `Twitter <https://twitter.com/search-home>`_.
+Collects tweets from the last 7-9 days that match search queries using the `Twitter Search API <https://dev.twitter.com/rest/public/search>`_, similar to a regular search made on `Twitter <https://twitter.com/search-home>`_.
 Based on relevance, this is **not** a complete search of all tweets, limited both by time and arbitrary relevance (determined by Twitter).

-Search collections are made up of only one search query.
+Search collections collect tweets from a single search query.

-Search queries mostly follow standard search term formulation; permitted queries are listed in the documentation for the `Twitter Search API
+Search queries must follow standard search term formulation; permitted queries are listed in the documentation for the `Twitter Search API
 <https://dev.twitter.com/rest/public/search>`_, or you can construct a query
 using the `Twitter Advanced Search query builder
 <https://twitter.com/search-advanced>`_.

-Broad Twitter searches may take longer to complete---possibly days---due to Twitter’s rate limits and the amount of data available from the Search API.
-In choosing a schedule, make sure that there is enough time between searches, so that the previous search is not cut off.
+Broad Twitter searches may take longer to complete -- possibly days -- due to Twitter’s rate limits and the amount of data available from the Search API.
+In choosing a schedule, make sure that there is enough time between searches.
+(If there is not enough time between searches, later harvests will be skipped until earlier harvests complete.)
 In some cases, you may only want to run the search once and then turn off the collection.

 The incremental option will collect tweets that haven't been harvested before, preventing duplicate tweets.
-When the incremental option is not selected, the search will be performed again, and there will (most likely) be duplicates; you may be able to track changes in time about a user's timeline, such as retweet and like counts, deletion of tweets, and follower counts.
+When the incremental option is not selected, the search will be performed again, and there will most likely be duplicates.

 See the :ref:`Collecting web resources` guidance below for deciding whether to collect media or web resources.